 EQUIS accreditation is one of the most important benchmarks available to business schools worldwide.
 Institutions that are accredited by EQUIS must demonstrate not only excellence in teaching, the student experience, research and outreach, but also a high degree of internationalisation and interaction with the corporate world.

-2:1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in Business and Management, Marketing or Commerce, or a relevant Social Science degree containing at least one quarter of all undergrauate credits in Marketing and Economics.
+2.1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in business and management, marketing or commerce, or a relevant social science degree.
+Your degree must contain at least 25% of undergraduate credits in marketing, or marketing and economics.

 International students with academic qualifications below those required should